 Who Are We?

-Southlands is a senior school for children with moderate learning difficulties.
-It is a small school on a pleasant site.
+Southlands is a two site senior school for children with moderate learning difficulties and autism spectrum conditions.
+The main Beach Road campus is a small school on a pleasant site.
 It is surrounded by playing fields and is within a mile of the sea.
-The school is well equipped and well cared for – it has won the council’s school environment award four times in the last five years.
+The school is well equipped and well cared for – it has won the council’s school environment award a number of times in recent years.
 Students are taught in small classes which ensures that attention can be given to each student’s individual needs.
 All staff set out to create a safe, pleasant and caring atmosphere in which all students can make academic progress and can develop their personal skills.

 Notes Regarding Students Returning to School in September 2020

 **UPDATED** Please click here to view the latest and updated procedures we are putting in place for the students regarding the current situation around the Covid-19 pandemic.

 If you would like to purchase any Southlands school uniform items you can download the order form here.

 Click here to view our privacy Notice for Coronavirus Covid 19 – Track and Trace.

 Click here to view the North Tyneside Councils 'Back to School Travel Letter'.

 During this testing and unprecedented time, if you are under the age of 19 and need help or advice (any young person, not just one of our students) please don't hesitate to contact Childline.
 Childline is a free, private and confidential service where you can talk about anything.

 Childline telephone number: 0800 1111